 For example, some companies will allow you to drive off the lot with your new car if you have insurance for another vehicle.
 As long as you call the auto insurance company within a specific number of days – typically up to 30 – to order new coverage, you may be covered under the existing plan.

-However, many car dealerships require proof of insurance when purchasing your car.
+However, many car dealerships simply require a driver's license and proof of insurance to buy a car.
 In this case, what the dealer says goes.

 Be aware that even if your state, dealership, and car insurance company allow a grace period, it’s helpful to get the grace period details in writing before you drive away from the dealer.
 If you get pulled over or are involved in an accident during this time, it will be easier to prove grace period regulations to the police.